hello2himel/JustVocals/readme.md

 # JustVocals 🎤

-JustVocals is a lightweight web app that lets you isolate clean vocals from YouTube videos or audio files using AI-powered tools like [Demucs](https://github.com/facebookresearch/demucs).
-With additional features like silence removal and vocal enhancement, it's a handy utility for musicians, producers, and remixers.
+JustVocals is a lightweight web app that lets you remove all the instruments and get clean vocals from YouTube videos or audio files using AI-powered tools like [Demucs](https://github.com/facebookresearch/demucs).
+With additional features like silence removal and vocal enhancement, it's a handy utility for music lovers.

 > 🧪 Built with Flask + SocketIO.
 Frontend is plain HTML/CSS/JS with zero frameworks.